Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/co-pilot-features.md

 1. You can create a test suite by recording a live conversation with a VA by initiating the interaction or letting the VA initiate it.
 2. An icon displays to indicate the user input suggestions from Generative AI.
 3. The Platform triggers OpenAI or Anthropic Claude-1 based on your model selection to generate suggestions for user input where expected in English or a Non-English Bot Language.
-4. The Platform shares the following information with OpenAI/Anthropic to generate suggestions
+4. The Platform shares the following information with OpenAI/Anthropic to generate suggestions.

     * Randomly picked intents from the VA (Dialog, FAQ),
     * Conversation flow,
     * Current Intent, if any,
     * Current node type:
         * For an entity node, the system sends the following:
             * Entity name,
             * Entity type,
             * Sample entity values.
         * Types of user input scenarios:
             * Entities,
             * Without entities,
             * Different entity combinations in the user input,
             * Digression to another intent,
             * Trigger error scenarios.
     * You can regenerate suggestions if required.
     * You can accept the suggestions shown or type custom input at every step.
     * Create a Test Suite after stopping the recording and validating the model.

 If the feature is disabled, the Platform doesn’t display the Generative AI suggestions icon and the suggestions themselves.[ Learn more.](https://developer.kore.ai/docs/bots/test-your-bot/create-a-test-suite/#Generated_User_Response_Suggestions)